mei 09, 2020

 Concepts surrounding contactless payments and voice-activated tech have been right around the corner for some time now.
 Because of the pandemic, those initiatives that were always going to land at some point have needed to be adapted perhaps slightly sooner than planned.
 But that shouldn’t be viewed as a bad thing.
 Instead, there is an abundance of opportunity right now for companies to learn and grow to meet the new challenges of our world.

 When Netflix began streaming instead of simply delivering DVDs to customers’ homes, people predicted it would be the death of television as a whole.
 Instead, TV is experiencing the kind of renaissance any industry would love to have.
-This is because networks embraced the Netflix model and accepted the business transformation that model led to.
+This is because networks embraced the Netflix model and accepted the digital transformation that model led to.
 Likewise, if we ride this wave of change, there’s no telling where it might take us all.
 But one thing is clear, we will make it through this moment, and we will be stronger for it in the end.